NeuCharFramework/NcfDocs/docs/start/xncf-develop/dev-xncf.md

 <img src="./images/xncf-module-area1.png" />

-The page layout can be adjusted according to your actual needs.
+The page layout can be customized according to your actual needs.

 ### html